 What makes Hawaii so special is the time when you are in the water with the manta rays: dinner time!

 Perhaps the best way to express how special an experience the manta ray night dive is by quoting a certified and seasoned dive instructor:

 Diving with mantas is one of the most satisfying things a person can do in the water.
 It’s impossible to describe the feeling of watching a massive fish the shape of a stealth bomber coming into vision.
 It’s akin to watching your child ride a bike for the first time or finding a winning lottery ticket.
 In fact, I often use the phrase ‘like watching a manta ray swim by’ as a way to describe the feeling of something awesome.
 Samuel Beckett -- Planet Dive.

-The 3 locations where you can see the manta rays at the Big Island are so-called “feeding stations”.
+The 3 locations where you can see the manta rays on the Big Island are so-called “feeding stations”.
 The manta rays first started coming to these places to eat the plankton that was attracted by bright lights that shone on the water either from hotels or from divers.